 Here’s what to do:

-- Drain the tank of unused gas if the mower is gas-powered.
-Leaving fuel in the tank for a long time can be detrimental to the machine.
+• Drain the tank of unused gas if the mower is gas-powered.
+Leaving fuel in the tank for a long time can harm the machine.
 It’s a good idea to empty the oil too.

-- If you observe this, you’ll find your lawn mowing unit intact and effective by next mowing season.
+• If you observe this, your lawn mowing unit will be intact and effective by the next mowing season.

 Storing a Lawn Mower Outside in Winter